kulics/koral/book-en/document.md

 ```
 It should be noted that the meaning of `0 ..
 100` is read from `0` to `100`, that is, a total of `101` times.
 The iterator will execute until the last number is executed, rather than ending one at a time.

 The iterator defaults to increment `1` every interval.
 If we need to take every other number, we can add a condition for each step.
-Just insert `(value)`.
+Just insert `~ value`.

 E.g:
 ```
-0 ..(2) 100 @ i {
+0 ~ 2 ..
+100 @ i {
     ......
 }
 ```